Farm Arcadia

 Health Certifcate & Brand Inspection

 I obtain a brand inspection and health certificate for the entire group of calves in my name with my address as the destination prior to transporting them since I'm crossing state lines.
 I provide a copy of this to each buyer after the sale.
 I will also email you a receipt indicating you purchased the calf, the date, and price.
 A couple of months later, you should recieve the registration in your name if getting a registerable Jersey.
-These documents all help establish ownership if you later need to sell or transport your Jersey and prove ownership in the future.
+These documents all help establish ownership if you later need to sell or transport your Jersey and prove ownership.

-The Potential Buyer List
+The Potential Buyer List - 2026

-My potential buyer list for 2025 is full.
 Please let me know if you would like to be added to my list for 2026.

 Picture